Reconstruction and stability in Gel'fand's inverse interior spectral problem: Construction of the approximate interior distance maps.

 {\bf Proof.} Recall that \beq \varphi_0(x)=\vol(M)^{-1/2}, \quad \mathcal F(\varphi_0)=(1, 0, 0, \dots), \quad \|\varphi_0\|_{H^s} =1 \,\, \hbox{for} \,\, s >0. \eeq The interval $I_0=(a_0, b_0)$ in Definition \ref{def:3} contains only $\la_0=0$.
 Thus $ \varphi_0^a|_{B_e(r_0)}$ is a $\delta$-close to $ \varphi_0|_{B_e(r_0)}=\tilde \varphi_0|_{B_e(r_0)}$.
 These allow us to evaluate $\vol^a(M)$ so that $|\vol^a(M) -\vol(M)|< C \delta$.
 Using Theorem \ref{main sliceing with errors} we evaluate the {\Mtext Fourier coefficients $( d^a_j)_{j=0}^{\jnull}$ } of $v^a(x)$ which satisfies (\ref{28.1b}) with $\tilde u= \varphi_0$.
 Let \beq \vol^a( M(\a))=\vol^a(M) \, \bigg(\sum_{j=0}^{\jnull} ( d^a_j)^2\bigg)^{1/2} \eeq Then, by (\ref{28.1b}), \beq | \vol^a( M(\a)) -\vol(\M(\a, -2 \derho)) | \le C(\e_0+\delta). \eeq Since $|\vol( M(\a))- \vol({ M(\a,-2\derho)}) |< \SlavaCnonumber L \ga$ (cf.\ Lemma \ref{y-lemma 1}), (\ref{volume estimate2}) implies estimate (\ref{2.11.15}), if $\e_0 \le \e_0^*$ with some uniform constants $\SlavaCnine(s)$ and $\e_0^*$.
 Here $\e_0^*$ is defined so that $\delta <\e_0, \, \ga <\ga_0$ for $\e_0 <\e_0^*$, see (\ref{29.5}), (\ref{pre 2 new condition to e1 e2}). \Box

 Next we use FISD with errors to approximately find the distances from various points $x \in M$ to points $z \in B(p, r_0/4)$.
-The principal tool is to approximately find the volumes of subdomains of $M$ obtained by the slicing procedure.
+The {\dtext main} tool is to approximately find the volumes of subdomains of $M$ obtained by the slicing procedure.